-Day 1 - Setting Out : Toronto to Paris France
+Day 1 - Setting Out on the Camino : Toronto to Paris

 Paris Airport

-We arrived on time into Paris' Charles de Gaulle airport were upon we collected our backpacks at Terminal 3 (Roissypole), took a shuttle to Terminal 1 and boarded the #4 Le Bus Direct to Gare Monteparnasse.
+We arrived on time at Paris' Charles de Gaulle airport were upon we collected our backpacks at Terminal 3 (Roissypole), took a shuttle to Terminal 1 and boarded the #4 Le Bus Direct to Gare Montparnasse.
 Though it sounds like a complex system the entire route is relatively easy to navigate and there is a fair amount of signage and assistance along the way.

 Gare Monteparnasse

-Once we arrived at Monteparnasse train station we hiked several blocks to our lodgings, the Best Western Bretagne Montparnasse.
-This hotel, while not an inspiring choice or an evening in Paris was nonetheless, reasonably priced, cozy, very clean, and comfortably close to the train station or our early morning departure the next day to Bayonne and St. Jean-Pied-de-Port.
+Once we arrived at Montparnasse train station we hiked several blocks to our lodgings, the Best Western Bretagne Montparnasse.
+This hotel, while not an inspiring choice for an evening in Paris was nonetheless, reasonably priced, cozy, very clean, and comfortably close to the train station or our early morning departure the next day to Bayonne and St. Jean-Pied-de-Port.

 Our sole frustration today came when, Sean, clearly a North American and a novice at travelling in foreign counties was quickly targeted by a group of Gypsy ladies who eventually got 40 Euros out of him before moving off.
 A harsh lesson for him and a tough introduction to Europe.